Jagadeeshftw/Decentralized_Lottery_App/README.md

 - **Decentralized:** Operates on the Ethereum blockchain, removing the need for a central authority.
 - **Transparent:** All transactions and processes are recorded on the blockchain, ensuring transparency.
 - **Secure:** Utilizes smart contracts to manage the lottery, making it tamper-proof.
-- **Fair:** Random winner selection is handled by the smart contract, ensuring fairness.
+- **Fair:** The smart contract handles Random winner selection, ensuring fairness.

 ## Installation